openblockchains/austrian-blockchain-whitepapers/README.md

 Why a lottery?
 A random (secure) lottery - using the famous proof-of-work / waste hashing crypto "puzzle" - is the fairest distribution between all network nodes / peers / players (in theory).

-**BEWARE: Bitcoin is a gigantic ponzi scheme¹.
+**BEWARE: Bitcoin is a gigantic ponzi scheme.
 To the moon!?
 The new gold standard!?
 Do NOT "invest" trying to get-rich-quick HODLing.
 Why not?
 The bitcoin code is archaic and out-of-date.
 Burn, baby, burn!
-Proof-of-work / waste is a global energy environmental disaster using 300 kWh per bitcoin transaction (!) that's about 179 kilograms of CO₂ emissions².
+Proof-of-work / waste is a global energy environmental disaster using 300 kWh per bitcoin transaction (!) that's about 179 kilograms of CO₂ emissions.
 Programmable money (or the internet of value) for all future generations with (bitcoin) script without loops and jumps (gotos) and all "stateless"!?
 LOL.**